Annotations

 either programmatically, or under Edit Assessment > Problems

 for the particular non-autograded question.
-Then when the grader is viewing the code, add negative score, such as -5
+Then when the grader is viewing the code, add a negative score, such as -5

 into the score field, to deduct from the maximum.
 This use case is preferred when grading based on a rubric, and the score is deducted for each mistake.